Skip to Main Content

 In recent years, the Congress reversed some of the provisions of Dodd-Frank and reduced regulation of the alternative investment industry.
 The Economic Growth, Regulatory Relief and Consumer Protection Act of 2018 changed the financial threshold in which banks could be classified as “systematically important financial institutions” from those that had more than $50 billion in assets to those with $250 billion in assets.
 Additionally, the act also provides smaller banks with relief from the Volcker Rule.
 In 2019, five federal financial regulatory agencies adopted a final rule to exclude community banks with less than $10 billion in assets and total trading assets and liabilities of 5 percent or less of total consolidated assets from the Volcker Rule.
 In 2020, these agencies revised the “covered funds” component of the Volcker Rule to allow banking entities to invest their own money in covered funds (e.g., venture capital funds, credit funds, family wealth management vehicles, customer facilitation funds) without limitation as long as they do not engage in proprietary trading and meet other requirements.
 “This rule change could permit venture capital funds to tap previously unavailable pools of capital, and make it easier for banks to invest in startups and other early-stage ventures,” according to JD Supra, a firm that provides information and news resources to the legal industry.

 The Jumpstart Our Business Startups Act of 2012 (commonly known as the JOBS Act) is one other noteworthy law.
 It allows VC and other alternative funds to advertise and perform general solicitations, with the ultimate goal of reaching a larger number of investors.
 After years of delay, the SEC approved Title IV of the law in 2015.
 This ruling allows entrepreneurs to begin raising money from average investors (i.e., the crowd, or those who do not meet high-wealth standards).
 The approval of Title IV was expected to open a floodgate of new investment capital for startups; VC, private equity, and hedge fund firms; and crowdfunding organizations.
-While some investment has occurred, strict SEC regulations on crowdfunding continue to exist that make it too costly and create barriers that may deter companies from using this funding strategy.
+While some investment has occurred, strict SEC regulations on crowdfunding continue to exist that made it too costly and created barriers that deterred companies from using this funding strategy.
+In 2020, the SEC loosened some of its crowdfunding regulations to “facilitate capital formation and increase opportunities for investors by expanding access to capital for small and medium-sized businesses and entrepreneurs across the United States.”

-Women Seek to Gain Ground in the Venture Capital Industry
+Women Gaining Ground in the Venture Capital Industry

 • Providing education and training related to diversity and inclusion (D&I), human resources (HR), and harassment to VC firms and startups.